magcius/meshopt_decoder_reference/README.md

 The idea behind creating a reference decoder is both to have an easy-to-follow implementation, but also to validate correctness of the spec - the spec was written based on the C++ implementation, so it may contain errors.

 When the spec is found to contain ambiguities, please edit the spec to note or resolve them.
-When you're having trouble getting the implementation based on the spec to pass, you can consult the reference C++ implementation (https://github.com/zeux/meshoptimizer/blob/master/src/vertexcodec.cpp, https://github.com/zeux/meshoptimizer/blob/master/src/indexcodec.cpp, https://github.com/zeux/meshoptimizer/blob/master/src/vertexfilter.cpp).
+When you're having trouble getting the implementation based on the spec to pass, you can consult the reference C++ implementation (linked below in rot13 to avoid temptation).
 However, please only do so if you're stuck and can't follow the spec - and if you figure out the issue, please edit the spec to match the actual implementation.

 The output of your work should be a repository that's a fork of this one, with a new file, `decoder.js`, that makes tests pass, and edits to `spec.md` if any are required.